erikswed/FirebaseDatabaseReferenceWrapper/README.md

 # FirebaseDatabaseReferenceWrapper
-This is a wrapper around com.google.firebase.database.DatabaseReference.
+This is a experimental wrapper around com.google.firebase.database.DatabaseReference.

 The aim is to centralise and monitor all asynchronous calls to Firebase under one monitor.